 Organizing and coaching provide me with a meaningful and creative outlet to share skills and information that empower individuals to bring about positive change in their lives.
 Connecting with people fuels my days, and I continue to be inspired and humbled by those who invite me into their homes and professional worlds.

 Throughout my pursuits, I maintain a strong commitment to participating in the local community.
 Most recently, I’ve been Community Partner for Goodwill of San Francisco, San Mateo & Marin.
 For five years I was a volunteer project captain for Rebuilding Together San Francisco (RTSF), and I collaborated with their staff to incorporate professional organizers into their efforts.
-After completing the third year of a two year term leading the National Association of Professional Organizers’ Environmentally Conscious Organizers Special Interest Group, I continue to be an active member.
+After completing the third year of a two year term leading the National Association of Productivity and Organizing Professionals’ Environmentally Conscious Organizers Special Interest Group, I continue to be an active member.
 My company has been a San Francisco Green Business since 2008.

 In other parts of my life I am a photographer who refuses to give up black-and-white film, a sustainable food advocate who loves sharing her latest local find, an avid cook who considers time in the kitchen a form of meditation, and a voracious reader.
 My personal journey of adopting a simple and sustainable lifestyle began shortly after my move to San Francisco.
 Some may say it was the left coast’s air and water, but truly, it happened by accident and out of necessity.